eltus/eltus-website/README.md

 Note: any changes that I make to test website will result you to copy and paste the code again so keep an eye for any changes I have made

-Update: the video is now unavailable please click this link to access the video on YouTube
+Update: the video is now unavailable

-Warning: the video is an unlisted video which means you cannot find it on search results please click this link so you'll have access to the video whenever you go to this repository